-RECOMMENDATION 1: The EJ Task Force recommends four initial ways State agencies can use WTN, and specifically the EHD map, in support of more equitable agency practices and decision-making.
-These recommendations are based on using the map as it currently exists, either in its online form or as an exported map EHD layer for integration with agency data.
+RECOMMENDATION 1: The EJTF recommends that state agencies consider four initial ways of using the WTN and EHD data and mapping tools in agency activities.
+These suggestions are based on using the map as it currently exists, either in its online form or as an exported map EHD layer for integration with agency data.

-I. Build demographic and environment context to guide and inform place-based activities
+I. Build demographic and environmental context to guide and inform place-based activities.

-Purpose: Use the Washington Tracking Network (WTN) tools, including the EHD map, to learn about the intended audience or potentially impacted community.
+Purpose: Use the WTN, including the EHD map, to learn about the intended audience and community potentially affected by an agency activity or service.

-When to implement: As policies, program changes, practice improvements, and facility management decision are being considered.
+When to implement: As policies, program changes, practice improvements, and facility management decisions are being considered.

-Example: In the initial planning stages of community engagement, review the EHD map and its individual measures to learn about a population's education level, availability of affordable housing, and proximity to sources of pollution.
+Example: In the initial planning stages of community engagement, review the EHD map and its individual measures to learn about a population's education background, availability of affordable housing, and proximity to sources of pollution.
 These data can help ensure outreach is accessible and reflects community concerns.